 The earbuds are lightweight and comfortable to wear, assuming you don't have small ears.

 These aren’t overloaded with sensors like the Beats Powerbeats Pro, but there are proximity sensors in both housings for auto play/pause functionality.
-Unlike the Samsung Galaxy Buds which require you to remove both ‘buds simultaneously, removing either Echo Buds earbud will pause media playback.
+Unlike the Samsung Galaxy Buds and Galaxy Buds Plus which require you to remove both ‘buds simultaneously, removing either Echo Buds earbud will pause media playback.

 Amazon provides listeners with three pairs of ear and wing tips, so you can get a comfortable fit.
 If you have smaller-than-average ears, the housings may be uncomfortable even without the wing tips.
 For most, though, the pre-installed medium ear tips should suffice.

 Seeing as Bose was one of the earliest adopters of Alexa voice integration with its QuietComfort 35 II headphones, it only makes sense that Amazon would entrust the premium audio company to manufacture an effective noise reduction chipset.
 To clarify: active noise reduction (ANR) works differently than active noise cancelling (ANC).
 The latter uses destructive interference to create a quiet environment while the former simply reduces background noise without nullifying it.